coolaj86/rrecurjs/README.md

 Kendo Calendar: http://imgur.com/a/zVLyg

-You need a library like this to actually interpret `RRULE`s and schedule the events.
+You need a schedule-logic library like this to actually interpret `RRULE`s and schedule the events.

 Usage
 ====